OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/highlight-the-active-cell-row-or-column.md

 ---
-title: Highlight the Active Cell, Row, or Column ms.prod: excel ms.assetid: 51a30ffb-77f2-4bd7-8eb6-b6781dc55d43 ms.date: 06/08/2017
+title: Highlight the Active Cell, Row, or Column ms.assetid: 51a30ffb-77f2-4bd7-8eb6-b6781dc55d43 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: high
 ---

 # Highlight the Active Cell, Row, or Column

 The following code examples show ways to highlight the active cell or the rows and columns that contain the active cell.
 These examples use the **[SelectionChange](../../../api/Excel.Worksheet.SelectionChange.md)** event of the **[Worksheet](../../../api/Excel.Worksheet.md)** object.

  **Sample code provided by:** Tom Urtis, [Atlas Programming Management](https://www.atlaspm.com/)

 ## Highlighting the Active Cell

 The following code example clears the color in all the cells on the worksheet by setting the **[ColorIndex](../../../api/Excel.Interior.ColorIndex.md)** property equal to 0, and then highlights the active cell by setting the **ColorIndex** property equal to 8 (Turquoise).

 ```vb